beginning of content

 • Common symptoms of carpal tunnel syndrome include tingling or numbness, nerve pain and weakness in your hand.

-• There are several different causes of carpal tunnel syndrome, and treatment can depend on the cause.
+• There are several different causes of carpal tunnel syndrome, and your treatment will depend on the cause.

 • One treatment your doctor may recommend is wearing a wrist brace (also called a splint) to keep your wrist straight, especially at night.